exAspArk/batch-loader/README.md

 ### How it works

-In general, `BatchLoader` returns a lazy object (Ruby also uses `lazy` in [the standard library](https://ruby-doc.org/core-2.4.1/Enumerator/Lazy.html)).
+In general, `BatchLoader` returns a lazy object.
 Each lazy object knows which data it needs to load and how to batch the query.
-When we would like to use the lazy objects, they will load data once without N+1 queries.
+As soon as you need to use the lazy objects, they will be automatically loaded once without N+1 queries.

 So, when we call `BatchLoader.for` we pass an item (`user_id`) which should be collected and used for batching later.
 For the `batch` method, we pass a block which will use all the collected items (`user_ids`):